Home

 Aim: To know and call out all 45 beans as they are being removed.

-Before the game, the 45 beans are arranged on the ground to form a triangle.
+Before the game of Tarumbeta begins, the 45 beans are arranged on the ground to form a triangle.
 The bottom row has 9 beans, the next row has 8 beans, the next row has 7 beans, and so on until the top row has one bean.
 Altogether there are 9 rows (see diagram).

 Tarumbeta - African children's game